dmenne/breathtestshiny/README.md

 - For Windows 10, you can get the installer from the [Docker store](https://store.docker.com/editions/community/docker-ce-desktop-windows).
 For earlier versions of Windows, use the [Docker toolbox](https://www.docker.com/products/docker-toolbox).
 For installation details, see [here](https://docs.docker.com/docker-for-windows/install/).
 - Linux users know how to install Docker anyway.
 - Docker should have at least 2 GB of memory; on Windows, use Settings from the Docker tray icon.
-- Have plenty of memory available to Docker when you want to build the package from sources; 10 GB might be required.
-When you see segmentation faults during C++ builds, this indicates a lack of memory.

 ### Installing `breathtestshiny`